How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Introduction

-We carefully design 20 representative motion instructions with full coverage of basic movement primitives and balanced body part usage, and evaluate both commercial (e.g., Claude 3.5 Sonnet) and open-source (e.g., Llama-3.1-70B) LLMs through three complementary approaches: (1) human evaluation of high-level planning feasibility and completeness of key movements, assessing the conceptual understanding of motion; (2) quantitative comparison of low-level body part positioning against oracle annotations for scalability and reproduciblity; and (3) human judgment of animation quality for both complete motions and individual body parts, capturing multiple valid motion variations with holistic feedback on naturalness.
-We note that, as a pioneering study of LLMs' motion understanding through avatar control, our evaluation framework incorporates considerable human assessment due to the absence of established automatic evaluation tools.
-This is inspired by Human-Computer Interaction (HCI) practices where in-depth case studies with a focused set of representative examples are preferred \citep{hci_eval_design}.
+We carefully design 20 representative motion instructions with full coverage of basic movement primitives and balanced body part usage, and evaluate both commercial (e.g., Claude 3.5 Sonnet) and open-source (e.g., Llama-3.1-70B) LLMs through three complementary approaches: (1) human and GPT-4.1-based evaluation of high-level planning feasibility and key movement completeness, assessing the conceptual understanding of motion; (2) quantitative comparison of low-level body part positioning against oracle annotations for scalability and reproducibility; and (3) human and Gemini 2.5 Pro-based judgement of animation quality for both complete motion and individual body parts, capturing multiple valid motion variations with holistic feedback on naturalness.

 Firstly, we find that LLMs demonstrate high competence in generating high-level plans with physically proper key movements.
 However, they struggle with precise body part positioning, especially for multi-step motions involving high-degree-of-freedom body parts (e.g., upper arm).
 These positioning errors often accumulate across multiple body parts, resulting in low-quality animations.